anthonytruongg/anthonytruongg/README.md

 - 💪 When I am not coding, I enjoy keeping an active lifestyle.

 ## Work
-- 🧑🏻‍💻 I am currently working as an Engineer with focus on embedded systems.
+- 🧑🏻‍💻 I am currently working as an Engineering intern with focus on embedded systems.

 # Contact:
 ## anthonytruongg1@gmail.com